shhrrpie/selenium-web-scraping/README.md

 *To help job seeker in finding a job
 *To help people look which job is on demand

-# University name scraping using response #
+# Scraping university name using response #
 File name:-
 1. university_list.ipynb